Roseinfire/HtmlS/README.md

 # Learn more
 ## About safety
-Your page build with hsccript, not hscript build width your page. `This is a law.` Your page is local if build from local file and public when hosted on public domain.
+Your page build with hsccript, not hscript build width your page. `This is a law.` If your page build from local file, it stays local.
+Your page is public when hosted on public domain.
-Keep in mind that hscript will not take responsibility if you publish confidicial information.
+Keep in mind, that hscript will not take responsibility if you publish confidicial information on the public server.
 When connect external scripts (include this one) you give it access to all your page.
+Be sure that you can trust the script you connect.
+That's why HtmlScript open code project.

 ## About advertisment
+HtmlScript itself `never use advertisment`.
+Anyone can use advertisment on his own site if it built with hscript.
+We believe that best support is join project or just give it a star.
+However, you can suppot project financially on ko-fi.

 # Contacts
 ##### Roseinfire